The Secret Life of Plant Perception

-Plants generally use their cells like we use our eyes, ears, mouth, and nose.
-In words, they pick up electro-chemical signals from the environment and then process that information, releasing hormones and electro-chemical signals, which causes the plant to react.
+Plants use their cells the way we use our eyes, ears, mouth, and nose.
+They pick up electrochemical signals from the environment and then process that information, releasing hormones and electrochemical signals, which causes the plant to react.

 Can plants think?

 For example, some plants can use one cell to focus light into another cell, and then process that information and use it to react to the environment (for example to grow toward the sunlight).
 Is that “seeing”?
 Speaking loosely, we can argue yes, even though photoreceptors don’t work the same way in humans and plants.